Skip to content

 Why does my SC lawn turn brown in patches in summer?

-Most common causes: chinch bugs (tiny black-and-white insects at the edges of brown patches in sunny areas), drought stress (brown that recovers with watering), or fungal disease (tan rings or streaks).
-Watering a chinch bug problem makes it worse.
+Most common causes in order of frequency: chinch bugs (tiny black-and-white insects at edges of brown patches in sunny areas), drought stress (brown that recovers with watering), fungal disease (tan rings with dark borders visible in morning dew), or grub damage (turf feels spongy and peels up).
+Each requires different treatment, so identification before action is critical.

 How much should I water my Bermuda lawn in a SC summer?

-About 1 inch per week in one or two deep sessions rather than daily light watering.
-Water early morning.
-If you are getting regular summer thunderstorms, check a rain gauge before running irrigation.
+About 1–1.5 inches per week in one or two deep sessions rather than daily light watering.
+Water early morning before 9 AM.
+If you’re getting regular summer thunderstorms, check a rain gauge before running irrigation — overwatering promotes fungal disease.

 Does raising my mowing height help in SC summer?

-Yes.
-Taller grass shades the soil, reducing temperature and moisture evaporation.
-Raising the deck by half an inch in July and August makes a visible difference in color retention and heat stress tolerance.
+Yes, significantly.
+Taller grass shades the soil, reducing ground temperature by 10–15°F and cutting moisture evaporation.
+Raising the deck by half an inch in July and August makes a visible difference in color retention and heat stress tolerance for every grass type.

 Related articles